-I - The user story has no dependency on other stories
+I - The user story has no dependency on other stories.

 From an engineering perspective, Stories are easier to work with if they are independent.
-This is the exact reason why it’s important to ensure stories are as independent as possible.
+This is the exact reason why it’s crucial to ensure stories are as independent as possible.
 Stories created without dependencies make it easier for teams to plan, estimate and prioritize them more effectively.

 N - Negotiable so it can be changed over time